 Once employed as a police officer with the Greenville Police Department, all new hires register to attend the South Carolina Criminal Justice Academy (SCCJA) in Columbia, SC for 8 weeks.
 Prior to the 8-week class, recruits receive 4-6 weeks of training via the online SCCJA training program at their home agency, and then must pass a cumulative test on the material.
 They will also complete their initial firearms qualification, taser certification, and OC spray certification at their home agency before attending the SCCJA.

-Certified officers from other states and military police may qualify for a shortened 1-week class at SCCJA after receiving 2-3 weeks of training via the online SCCJA training program and qualifying with firearms, taser, and OC spray at their home agency.
+Certified officers from other states may qualify for a shortened 1-week class at SCCJA after receiving 2-3 weeks of training via the online SCCJA training program and qualifying with firearms, taser, and OC spray at their home agency.

 The Greenville Police Department's Police Training Officer (PTO) program is 18-22 weeks (may be abbreviated for prior experience) and the probationary period is one year.